Gobi-Stories/Gobi-Web-Integration/README.md

 # Gobi Web Integration

 Welcome to Gobi Web Integration.
 This library will let you put your Gobi stories on your site.
+If you don't have any Gobi Stories yet, contact us at contact@gobistories.co to get access to our production tools.

 Below follow

-- What it will look like (screenshots)
+- What it will look like
 - Requirements & prerequisites
 - Functionality breakdown
 - Implementation steps
-- Advanced configuration (eg. vertically oriented layout)
+- Advanced configuration
 - Troubleshooting
 - Browser Support
 - Development (how to build and publish)